saaste/play-docker-aws-tutorial/README.md

 Here you can see all the instances.
 When know the instance is up and running when Instance State has a green circle with the text `running`.

+One more stop to go!

-## Step 5: Publish container to EC3 instance
+### Step 5: Publish image to EC3 instance

-This tutorial will use [Docker Hub](https://hub.docker.com/) for storing the Docker container.
-First we will publish the local container to Docker Hub and then we fetch it from there and save to EC3 instance.
+This tutorial will use [Docker Hub](https://hub.docker.com/) for storing the Docker image.
+First we will publish the image to Docker Hub and then we fetch it from there and save to EC3 instance.

 Create yourself a Docker Hub account if you don't have it yet and log in.
+You can create an account from the command line, but let's not go there.

 Next you have to create a new repository for your container so click `Create Repository` button.

-Give your repository a new.
+Give your repository a name.
 For this tutorial we will use `example-repo-1`.
 You can leave descriptions empty and visibility to public.
-You can also create private repos, but for the sake of simplicity we use public repos.
+You can also create private repos, but for the sake of simplicity we use public repo.

 First we need to log in using docker: